 Phimosis can also lead to inflammation of the penis, called balanitis, or inflammation of both the glans and the foreskin, called balanoposthitis.
 These conditions both tend to be caused by poor hygiene.

 A doctor will take a full history from the person, asking about any previous penis infection or injuries they might have had.
 They may also inquire about the impact of any symptoms on sexual activity.
 A physical examination will include them looking at the penis and foreskin.

-The doctor may order urine tests to check for urine infections or take a swab from the foreskin area to check for bacteria.
+The Best Sex Doctor in Indiamay order urine tests to check for urine infections or take a swab from the foreskin area to check for bacteria.

 Phimosis is a risk factor for type 2 diabetes.
 Adults presenting with a tight foreskin may be given blood and urine tests to check their blood sugar levels, as a result.

-Treatment options for phimosis depend on the symptoms that occur.
+Treatment options for phimosis depend on the symptoms that occur recommended by our Best Sex Doctor in India.
 Most cases of balanitis are easily treated with good hygiene, creams, and ointments.